SynfiniDLT/daml-nft/README.md

 ## Using the templates

-The `Nft` contract assigns ownership of an NFT to a particular wallet.
+An `Nft` contract assigns ownership of an NFT to a particular wallet.
 It is uniquely identified by its contract key - the combination of its collection ID and token ID - making it impossible to create a duplicate NFT.
 The contract is jointly signed by the collection ID, token ID and wallet ID signatories.
 Any metadata associated with the NFT, such as a descriptive name or link to metadata hosted off-ledger, is stored in separate contracts.
 This allows for different